This Hot Cheeseburger Dip is a fun - if artery clogging - twist on tradition. Top with crumbled bacon to make it a bacon cheeseburger dip!

-I want to preface this with a warning that this Hot Cheeseburger Dip is not high cuisine.
+I want to preface this easy dip recipe with a warning that this gooey cheeseburger dip recipe is not high cuisine.

-I had some sharp cheddar, and I had some thawed ground beef - cheeseburger dip hit me as a fun, probably kind of trashy idea to try.
+I had some sharp cheddar, and I had some thawed ground beef - and easy cheeseburger dip hit me as a fun, probably kind of trashy idea to try.

 Porter was skeptical about its viability - kind of a rare state, for him.